Spectral surgery and high-fidelity quantum state transfer in $XX$ chains

+This motivates the introduction of a less restrictive notion of efficient transfer.
+Rather than requiring perfect transfer or asymptotic notions such as APST or PGT, we shall simply look for chains whose transfer amplitude satisfies

+where $\delta$ is a prescribed tolerance determined by the intended application.
+We shall refer to such transfer as {\it good-enough state transfer}.
+The purpose of this notion is practical rather than asymptotic: the objective is to identify analytically solvable chains that achieve high transfer fidelity while keeping the coupling strengths within realistic bounds.

-It is hence indicated to consider a looser definition of efficient transfer to be called {\it good enough} which is not as stringent as APST/PGT and such that the quality of transfer is empirically established.
-This leads to less restrictive conditions which are easier to implement in practice.
-With the adoption of such a definition, our goals will be reached by using the spectral surgery method rooted in the Darboux transformations of orthogonal polynomials \cite{Chi} to eliminate the most non-linear part of the spectrum of the uniform chain and to thus determine analytically the sought-out chain.
+With the adoption of this definition, our goals will be reached by using the spectral surgery method rooted in the Darboux transformations of orthogonal polynomials \cite{Chi} to eliminate the most non-linear part of the spectrum of the uniform chain and thereby determine analytically the desired chain.

 It should be mentioned that, although in a different spirit, the approach to be followed here is not without similarity to the one offered in \cite{Kay_Inc} (see also \cite{Chen}) where it is proposed to use encoding in the outer parts of a chain to alleviate the presence of spectral points that prevent the standard PST.
 Taking as middle part the segment of the uniform chain that has a quasi-linear spectrum bears a resemblance in some sense to the spectral surgery that we shall perform on that chain.